-Work to change attitudes towards contraception and family size has formed a key part of successful family planning programmes.
+Work with women and men to change attitudes towards contraception and family size has formed a key part of successful family planning programmes.
 Religious barriers may also be overturned or sidelined.
 In Iran, a very successful family planning campaign was initiated when the country’s religious leader declared the use of contraception was consistent with Islamic belief.
 In Europe, predominantly Catholic countries such as Portugal and Italy have some of the lowest fertility rates.

 Lifting people out of poverty

 The UN projects that population growth over the next century will be driven by the world’s very poorest countries.
 Escaping poverty is not just a fundamental human right but a vital way to bring birth rates down.
 Decreasing child mortality, improving education and providing people with economic opportunities all help to reduce fertility and population growth.
 International aid, fair trade and global justice are all tools to help bring global population back to sustainable levels.

 Where women and girls have economic empowerment, education and freedom, they normally choose to have smaller families.
 Greater freedom usually leads to greater uptake of family planning and ending child marriage pushes back the age at which women have their first child which often reduces family size.

 For instance, African women with no education have, on average, 5.4 children; women who have completed secondary school have 2.7 and those who have a college education have 2.2.
 When family sizes are smaller, that also empowers women to gain education, take work and improve their economic opportunities.

 Exercising the choice